 The University of Hartford Faculty Senate is authorized in Part III, Article III Section 3 of the University's Charter and Bylaws as the only official faculty organization at the University.
-It actively engages 32 Faculty Senators representing all seven schools and colleges of the University.
+It actively engages 31 Faculty Senators representing all seven schools and colleges of the University.
 A faculty member who is full-time and has been in residence for a year or more is eligible to run for the Senate.
 Elections for three-year terms are held at each college's faculty meetings.
-Currently, there are 116.83 faculty in Arts & Sciences, 38 in Barney, in 37 CETA, 38 in ENHP, and 53.5 in Hartt.
-The Hartford Art School has 25 faculty, and Hillyer has 36.17 for a total of 344.5 faculty.
+Currently, there are 106.33 faculty in Arts & Sciences, 36 in Barney, in 35 CETA, 37.5 in ENHP, and 53 in Hartt.
+The Hartford Art School has 25 faculty, Hillyer has 38.17, University Studies has 1.5 for a total of 334.5 faculty

-The 10 Standing Committees of the Faculty Senate are:
+There are 10 Standing Committees of the Faculty Senate.
+For a comple list, click below:

 The Executive Committee of the Senate meets monthly, before the full Senate meeting, and sets the Senate Agenda.
 The Executive Committee is composed of the Senate Officers and Committee Chairs.
 The administration consults with Faculty Senate Executive members for advice and feedback on issues of concern.
 This confidential consultation also includes approval of person-specific issues such as renewals of all Extended Temporary Contracts (ETC).
 During the summer and vacation periods, the Executive Committee is traditionally empowered to act on behalf of the full Senate.